kelseyleewerner/bus_data_producers/README.md

+Please Note: This repo only contains the producers for this pipeline.
+The consumers can be found [here](https://github.com/kelseyleewerner/bus_data_consumers).

 # Guide to Files and Directories in this Repo

 **TEST**

 Directory contains a sandbox area for testing changes to both producer before they are introduced to gather_data.py or gather_events.py